dwjohnston/blacksheepcode/src/how_to_effectively_hire_contractors.md

 Note that throughout this article I'm referring to hiring contractors within the context of general software development.

+Note also - you don't need to be hiring contractors to get value out of the advice I'm giving here.
+The suggestions I make will be helpful in structuring and breaking down the work in any software development organisation.

 There are some exceptions to the advice I'm giving here:

  - When you're hiring a contractor with a specific niche speciality, to achive that one specific thing.